Lex-DRL/AID-guide/Building_better_worlds.md

 #### Use known categories
 Even if you won't go any further to specific formatting styles, you can (and should) utilise the keywords proven to give good results.
-The list is really long and it's get updated so I won't duplicate the info here and I'll just give a [link to the table of common categories](/AID%20WI%20Research%20Sheet.md#categories-table).
+The list is really long and gets updated so I won't duplicate it here and I'll just give a [link to the table of common categories](/AID%20WI%20Research%20Sheet.md#categories-table).

 Some of the most noteable are: `SUMMARY`, `MIND`, `APPEAR`, `WORN`, `DESC`, `LIMIT/LACK`.
 You can read about them at the link above.
 Note that all of them are in `UPPERCASE`.
 That's not by accident.
-It's still a matter of preference whether you use `UPPERCASE`, `lowercase` or `ProperCase` (aka `CamelCase`).
-Again, read about differences at the link above.
+Generally, it's a matter of preference whether you use `UPPERCASE`, `lowercase` or `ProperCase` (aka `CamelCase`).
+Again, read about differences [here](/AID%20WI%20Research%20Sheet.md#useful-categories).
 But if you just want the "recommended" approach for beginners, it's definitely `UPPERCASE`.
 <details>
 <summary>Example</summary>